feathersui/feathersui-website/docs/as3-starling/cookbook/button-group-font-styles.md

 ---
-title: How to change font styles in a ButtonGroup component
+title: How to change font styles in a ButtonGroup component (Starling version)
 ---

 A [`ButtonGroup`](../button-group.html) component contains one or more [`Button`](../button.html) sub-components that display some text.
 Let's look at how to change the font styles in the buttons outside of the theme.